 5. Learn something new

-Depending on the goal you’ve set yourself, Paris could be the pefect place for you to learn a new skill or pick up something where you left off.
+Depending on the goal you’ve set yourself, Paris could be the perfect place for you to learn a new skill or pick up something where you left off.

-The French language, culture and literature courses offered at The Sorbonne University and L’Alliance Française come highly recommend.
-If cooking’s your beat – or if you want it to be – look no further than the City of Light.
+The French language, culture and literature courses offered at The Sorbonne University and L’Alliance Française come highly recommended.
+If cooking’s your goal, look no further than the City of Light.
 Iconic cookery schools, such as the École de Cuisine Alain Ducasse, Le Cordon Bleu and École Lenôtre (to name just a few), offer an award-winning range of professional courses, followed by tasting sessions of course!

 So whether it’s for music, language, cooking, art history or launching a new career, Paris could be the perfect place to better yourself this year!